 North Face, Class 2

 This climb is the next leg of a 3-peak adventure above the Pierce Canyon drainage.
 It includes Peak 8992, Peak 9768, and Peak 9625.
-From the connecting saddle with Peak 9768, hike S up an old jeep track to the E side of Peak 9625.
-Leave the road and scramble briefly SW across easy scrub to reach the summit.
-The summit of Peak 9625 has a modest cairn, 2 pieces of rebar sticking out of the ground, and some triangulation posts/wiring nearby.
+From the connecting saddle with Peak 9768, hike south up an old jeep track to the east side of Peak 9625.
+Leave the road and scramble briefly southwest across easy scrub to reach the summit.
+The summit of Peak 9625 has a modest cairn, two pieces of rebar sticking out of the ground, and some triangulation posts/wiring nearby.
 A minor, rocky outcrop is the high point.

-Same as for the North Face Route.
+Same as for the north face.
 This is the next leg of a loop route that begins and ends at the mouth of Mahogany Canyon.

-Go R onto FST-538, an ATV trail.
+Go right onto FST-538, an ATV trail.
 This trail climbs diagonally rightward and leads back to Peak 8992.
-Where the trail crosses the Northwest Ridge of Peak 8992, leave it and descend the Northwest Ridge Route of Peak 8992 to return to your vehicle.
+Where the trail crosses the northwest ridge of Peak 8992, leave it and descend the northwest ridge of Peak 8992 to return to your parked vehicle.